srangan29/recipes_rating/README.md

 5. Add `is_easy` column, which addresses whether a recipe is tagged as easy or not.
-This is a boolean column checking if each recipe is tagged easy as the tags themselves are simply a list
+This is a boolean column checking if each recipe is tagged easy as the tags themselves are simply a list I obtain this by extracting it from the `tags` column, using a custom function

+With regards to investigating my topic, I focused on
+### Univariate Analysis
+### Bivariate Analysis
+### Interesting Aggregates

 ---